justahuman1/i3-grid/README.md

 PR's very welcome.
 Order of importance will be according to issues and PR count.

-- Support Multiple Screens (Current Top Priority)
-- Templating feature for quick floating env startup
+- Templating feature for quick floating env startup (Current Top Priority)
+- Deep scratchpad integration (Drop-down list)
 - Remember Previous option and automatically follow trend (cache)
 - Dynamic Rofi menu (width, height) to rc config settings
-- Deep scratchpad integration (Drop-down list)
 - Additional Options:
   - Send all floating windows to a temporary scratchpad (accessible via rofi)
   - Fill the remaining of the floating screen with new window (Recursive stack)
   - Add a history options to Rofi Menu (Previously ran commands)
   - Advanced Rofi menu (allowing complex command generation on the fly)
+  - Daemon to listen for screen changes and make background window transformations
+    - Probably will need to be written in C.

 ## Known Bugs

 - ~~Multi-select offset resizing (Does not respect all offsets)~~
-- ~~Left & Right offsets are wonky (Applies to both sides)~~
+- ~~Left & Right offsets are inaccurate (Applies to both sides)~~